RampUp/dev-sprint100/readme.md

 def attribute
   @attribute | nil
 end

+def attribute?
+  @attribute.present?
+end
 ```
 Of course, `attr_accessible` doesn't just do that...it also makes any attributes that are `attr_accessible` 'mass-assigned' attributes, that is, designs the given object to accept a hash of all mass-assignable attributes and create a user object from those.
+This is also referred to as whitelisting, and should be done with caution.

+In contrast, `attr_accessor` only creates the `def attribute` method, also referred to as the 'getter' method (because it 'gets' the value of the attribute).

 For example, imagine our application has 'admins,' and the form that a user completes to register passes a hash table of all the form fields into User.new, similar to
 ```